 - You may want to weigh down the base to make it more stable.
 You can fill the base PVC pipe with sand and seal it with end caps to add weight and support.

 A more flexible and adjustable device can be created by using the top section, and designing a way of clamping this to a light pole of similar.
-This way it can be adjusted as you jump higher, and be be sued for athletes of different abilities.
+This way it can be adjusted as you jump higher, and be used for athletes of different abilities.

 - About the Vertec® vertical jump apparatus.